Study in Australia for Indian Students: Costs, Work Rights, and PR Reality

 Practically, at the minimum wage and working the full legal allowance during semester:

 The math tells you something important: Australia is not a place where student work earnings meaningfully offset tuition.
 It is a place where student work earnings can largely cover your living costs if you are strategic about the city you choose.
-Tuition still needs family savings or education loans.
+Tuition still needs family savings or education loans, and the loan versus self-funding decision deserves a clear-eyed look before you commit, including how an education loan for Australia would be structured.

 The 485 Graduate Visa: Post-Study Work Reality